 |Non-discretionary investment services||No minimum||You pay an advisor for investment and portfolio recommendations, but it’s up to you to make the trades.|

-Non-discretionary management or standalone financial planning fees: If you sign on for a non-discretionary management program where you make your own trades or if you want standalone financial planning, Royal Alliance Associates could either charge a fixed fee or on an hourly basis.
+Non-discretionary management or standalone financial planning fees: If you sign on for a non-discretionary management program where you make your own trades or if you want standalone financial planning, the firm could either charge a fixed fee or on an hourly basis.
 Fixed fees typically range from $500 to $10,000 depending on the scope of the work, while hourly fees run anywhere from $50 to $300 per hour.

-Retirement plan consulting fees: For retirement plan consulting, Royal Alliance Associates could charge a fixed fee, an hourly fee or an asset-based fee.
+Retirement plan consulting fees: For retirement plan consulting, the firm may charge a fixed fee, an hourly fee or an asset-based fee.

 Seminar fees: Seminars offered by the firm can carry a cost of up to $300 per attendee, though some sessions are free.